 Can I go abroad my last semester at CSU?

 Yes, but there are additional factors to consider.
-These may include the impact of a delayed transcript on admission to graduate school or employment, petitioning for credits to apply to your degree after you return, and eligibility for financial aid.
-Talk with an Education Abroad coordinator for more details.
+These may include the impact of a delayed transcript on admission to graduate school or for employment purposes, petitioning for credits to apply to your degree after you return, and eligibility for financial aid.
+Talk with an Education Abroad Advisor for more details.

-What if I can’t go abroad for a semester?
+What if I can’t go abroad for a FULL semester?

 There are a number of short-term programs over the summer, winter break, spring break, and fall break that are available to CSU students.
-Visit the Education Abroad Center to learn more.
+Visit the Global Advising Center in Laurel Hall to learn more.

 I have a disability.
 Can I still participate on an education abroad program?

 Absolutely!
 Students with disabilities are encouraged to explore opportunities abroad.
 Advance planning and flexibility are essential.
-Please discuss any questions or concerns with your Education Abroad Coordinator, the staff in Resources for Disabled Students, and/or with the international education organization hosting the program(s) you are considering.
+Please discuss any questions or concerns with your Education Abroad Advisor, the staff in the Student Disability Center, and the host organization/university for the program(s) you are considering.

 What if I cannot find what I am looking for in a CSU-sponsored education abroad program?

 Colorado State University students are able to take advantage of a wide variety of educational opportunities around the world.
-Students are recommended to meet with an Education Abroad Coordinator to discuss their academic, financial, and personal priorities to find a suitable program.
+Students are recommended to meet with an Education Abroad Advisor to discuss their academic, financial, and personal priorities to find a suitable program.
+In total, students have access to over 1,000 programs through CSU and we are here to help you find the program that fits your needs!

 Where can I get any immunizations required for my travel abroad?